Xueyang-Song/paper-pilot/notes/python_notes.md

 - 2025-10-21 pdf artifact pass for local tools and artifacts.

 - 2025-10-23 scholar fallback test for local tools and artifacts.

+- 2025-10-27 settings panel for local tools and artifacts.